Durban restaurant adopts ‘old school’ model to overcome Covid-19 woes

 Share this article:

-DURBAN - A restaurant in Durban has adopted a simple and innovative approach to overcome the financial stress placed onto the food and beverage industry during South Africa’s Covid-19 lockdown.
+DURBAN - A restaurant in Durban, KwaZulu-Natal, has adopted a simple and innovative approach to overcome the financial stress placed onto the food and beverage industry during South Africa’s Covid-19 lockdown.

 Ocean Basket in uMhlanga Rocks, just north of Durban, has started using the roadhouse style of serving food to its customers since last Friday and has received an “insane” amount of support from the surrounding community, said owner Terri Coetser.